spencertipping/ni/doc/ni_by_example.md

 Examples:

+* `ni n03 rp'$_' -- returns 1, 2 because the return value of the first row, 0, is falsey
-* `ni n03 rp'a' -- returns 1, 2 because the return value of the first row, 0, is falsey
+* `ni n03 rp'a'` -- returns 1, 2 because the return value of the first row, 0, is falsey
 * `ni n03 rp'r a'` -- returns 0, 1, 2 because the return value of each row is undef, which is truthy.
 * `ni n03 rp'b' -- returns nothing because the return value of each row is the empty string, which is falsey.
 * `ni n03 rp'r b'` -- returns 5 empty lines **BUG** (i think)